 Om (ohm) – The sound or “vibration” of the universe.
 In this context, the sound is meant to eliminate any connection to one’s ego.

 Ni (nee)- Removes the attachment of desire.

 Pad (pahd) – Removes the attachment of prejudice.

 Here is a short video of this mantra’s meaning explained by the Dalai Lama:

-Mantras are meant to be repeated often throughout one’s day, which is why I love keeping them close and hidden in our secret message rings.
+Mantras are meant to be repeated often throughout one’s day.
 What helps you meditate and repeat your mantras throughout the day?

 If you’re new to meditation, I suggest checking out this blog post or have a look at my meditation practice.
 I also recommend starting with guided meditations, you can download my free waning moon guided meditation here.